MehdiAlipooor/flip-card-game/README.md

 ### Flip Card App

-Create in a vite environment using React.js and Typescript
+Created in a vite environment using React.js and Typescript

 ## Config